Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 On June 1, zero Covid deaths were recorded across all four nations of the UK.

-However case rates are rising again and there are concerns about the impact of the Delta variant.
+However case rates are rising again and there are now increasing concerns about the impact of the Delta variant.

 The UK was the world’s first country to begin a vaccination program, which has lessened the burden on the National Health Service.

-After an initial UK-wide lockdown in spring 2020 in response to the first wave of Covid-19, for the second wave, England, Scotland, Wales and Northern Ireland developed their own region-specific measures.
+In March 2020, there was a UK-wide lockdown that lasted until the summer.
+Since then, England, Scotland, Wales and Northern Ireland developed their own region-specific measures.

 Restrictions are now being eased across the UK, but what you are allowed to do in each region still varies — see more below.